tomjoht/learnapidoc/_docs/code_tutorials/docapis_codesamples_bestpractices.md

 3. Are there comments within the blocks of code?
 4. How do the conceptual explanations point to specific lines of code?
 Is the explanation given before, during, or after the blocks of code?
 5. Do the code explanations focus more on the "why" (the decisions behind the code) or the "what" (the mechanics of the code)?

-{% comment %}
-integrate the info from here or link to it: https://www.programmableweb.com/news/how-to-write-effective-api-sample-code/how-to/2014/12/02
-{% endcomment %}